dimianni/javascript-imports/README.md

-# Overview of javascript imports
+# Overview of JavaScript imports